MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-quote-pdf.md

 **Question:** Can I specify a different name for the PDF file before generating it?
 **Answer:** No, specifying a different file name is currently not supported.

-**Question:** Can I choose if I can save the PDF file to the Sales app as notes or to SharePoint?
+**Question:** Can I choose to save the PDF file to the Sales app as notes or to SharePoint?
 **Answer:** No, if SharePoint is enabled for the entity for which you are generating a PDF, then the PDF file will be saved to the SharePoint location by default.

 **Question:** Is the PDF generation capability available on all entities?